 The best MPVs have a lot going for them as tow cars.
-Roomy, cleverly designed interiors offer the ultimate in flexibility: you can cram the whole family – and a c couple of friends – inside to make use of every seat, or stow the seats away to enjoy van-like luggage capacity.
-Although generally lighter than an SUV, there are heavy cars and make sensible matches for a variety of family caravans.
+Roomy, cleverly designed interiors offer the ultimate in flexibility: you can cram the whole family – and a couple of friends – inside to make use of every seat, or stow the seats away to enjoy van-like luggage capacity.
+Although generally lighter than an SUV, these seven-seat MPV tow cars are heavy cars and make sensible matches for a variety of family caravans.

 - Our favourite 2.0 EcoBlue 190PS Titanium AWD Auto

 - Noseweight limit 90kg

 Most MPVs are front-wheel drive, but a handful have 4×4 versions.
 They might be niche models, but they can make superb tow cars, combining the practicality of an MPV with the traction of an SUV.

 There’s no better example than the Ford Galaxy AWD.
 It weighs in at an SUV-like 2019kg and has a 2000kg legal towing limit, so there are very few tourers it can’t tow.
 With 295lb ft of torque, the 2.0-litre diesel engine is strong enough to cope with a big twin-axle caravan.

 This is a stable tow car, as well as a heavy one.
 The Galaxy is solid and secure at 60mph.
 It takes a gusty crosswind to have the big Ford moving, and even then, any side-to-side motion is slight.

 Leave the caravan on its pitch and the Galaxy is very rewarding to drive, by MPV standards.
 The steering is precise and for a two-tonne car, the Galaxy is more agile than you’d expect.
 The ride is comfortable, too.